Contents strategy

 Illegal business practices |

-Products or activities that are considered illegal under applicable laws or other provisions of the respective national legal system or international conventions and agreements (e.g. money laundering, fraud, corruption, financing of terrorism, etc.). |
+Products or activities that are considered illegal under applicable laws, other provisions of the respective national legal system or international conventions and agreements (e.g. money laundering, fraud, corruption and bribery, financing of terrorism, etc.). |

 Controversial environmental behaviour |

-Controversial environmental practices that violate applicable national environmental laws and international environmental agreements and are incompatible with general sustainable values and the preservation and promotion of biodiversity (e.g. systematic behaviour leading to contamination or pollution, projects with a major negative impact on the environment, encroachment on protected areas). |
+Controversial environmental practices that violate applicable national or international environmental laws and agreements (e.g. Bern Convention*, Ramsar Convention**, Convention on Biological Diversity***) and are incompatible with general sustainable values and the preservation and promotion of biodiversity.
+This includes, for example, systematic behaviour leading to contamination or pollution, projects such as the construction or operation of large dams with a major negative impact on the environment and biodiversity, or encroachment in ecosystems and protected areas (e.g. Natura 2000 protected areas**** and other protected areas in the Oberbank markets*****). |

-2. Oberbank considers the following economic activities and industries to have an increased ESG risk potential and excludes them.
+Oberbank considers the following economic activities and industries to have an increased ESG risk potential and excludes them.

 Industry / Criterion |